 He borrowed $60 from his sister to start his hat shop in Philly.
 Stetson’s early design was called the “Boss of the Plains,” which is now what we generally see as THE cowboy hat style.

 Years later, with his practical, quality hats and business savvy, Stetson would prove that he truly did strike gold in his time out West with the design of the cowboy hat.
+To learn more about this fascinating story click here (I enjoyed the cowboy hat etiquette section of this article).

 Here’s something you might not know…